markdflores/GMSHTutorials/readMe.txt

 Updates: 6/23/2016
 1) Deletion: fep-composites.geo, fep-solid-composites.geo, composite-hip.geo.
-1.1) Reason: holeinaplate is a combination of both.
+1.1) Reason: holeinaplate is a combination of all of them.

 Updates: 6/22/2016
 1) Read Me file creation.